wp-plugins/ns-seo-custom-fields/README.txt

 2. Diagram of where to find the right custom field names to use and where you'll see the updated keyword statistics.

 == Changelog ==

+= 2.1.6 =
+* Fixed bug with new posts where the post ID is not yet available in GET and so we need to use global post instead

 = 2.1.5 =
 * Bugfix for is_readable warning caused by translation directory not being present (no translations in it yet)